craigmiller160/spring-oauth2-utils/docs/INTEGRATING.md

 ## Session Configuration

 The session requred for CSRF protection has a different timeout handling than the access/refresh tokens.
 Since access expiration is handled in the token, not the session, we don't want the session to ever expire.

-This needs to be done by adding this to the `application.yml`:
+Also, we need to rename the session cookie.
+This is both because the default value (JSESSIONID) reveals that it's a Java server, and because unique cookie names are needed to distinguish between the different apps running on the same ingress in prod.

 ```
 server:
     session:
         timeout: -1
+    servlet:
+        session:
+            cookie:
+                name: MY-APP-SESSIONID
 ```

 ## TimeZone Configuration